Signing a business contract Group of business people at the meeting and sign a together business

 It is also possible for the victim of domestic violence to dismiss a FRO which has been issued in order to protect them.
 Most likely, the victim will need to speak with a court official in order to determine whether this dismissal is being sought voluntarily or under duress by the aggressor, that the victim fully understands the consequences of removing the restraining order, and also that the victim understands that part of the domestic violence cycle is feeling guilty or responsible to the violent party.
 The victim will need to fill out and sign a “Certification to Dissolve a Restraining Order”, and finally speak with a judge explaining why you want to vacate your order.

-Contact Our Mendham Final Restraining Order Attorneys Today
+Contact Our Mendham Final Restraining Order Lawyers Today

-At Townsend, Tomaio & Newmark, our attorneys have extensive experience handling domestic violence matters, including providing experienced and effective representation to clients during any Final Restraining Order hearing.
+At Townsend, Tomaio & Newmark, our final restraining order attorneys have extensive experience handling domestic violence matters, including providing experienced and effective representation to clients during any Final Restraining Order hearing.

 By practicing exclusively family law, our firm can focus on the issues most important to you and your family.
 We are intimately familiar with the Final Restraining Order hearing process, and as such we are prepared to thoroughly investigate your unique situation, ensure that evidence and testimony are presented, and questioned, in a clear and compelling manner, and that you secure the outcome you need and deserve during the FRO process.